HI! I'M MELISSA

 She received a Deans Scholarship to the University of Southern California and graduated with a degree in Music Composition with a specialty in Film Scoring.
 She holds a Master of the Arts in Music Composition from UCLA where she received the Elaine Krown Klein Scholarship.
 She is currently working on a clarinet concerto and orchestral inspirations based on Filipino culture.

 Melissa Orquiza was named one of the most influential Filipinas in 2015 by FWN's Marily Mondejar, Gloria Caoile, and Thelma Boac due to her speech, "What Happened to the Filipino Composer?" (which you should check out on Youtube just to think about.)
 Her writing also appears in the organization's book, "Disrupt 2.0: Filipino Women: Daring to Lead" edited by Maria Africa Beebe.

 She posts about life and laughter in her blog, #RockingintheBachhouse, where Food, Music, and Culture Collide.
+She is a member of SAG-AFTRA, the RMA and the AFM.
 Please follow her on Instagram, Twitter, or FB.